stepsal/batch_wordpad_glitch/README.md

 # batch_wordpad_glitch
 Batch Wordpad Glitch processer written in Python.
-(Should work on 2.7 + 3.x ) Requires pillow
+Tested with python3.
+Should work with python2 as well.

+Requires Pillow. `pip install Pillow` should work.
+If not, see

 ### Usage